The Beginning of the End

 What he should have done was to go to God in prayer for greater understanding and direction.
 Or he should have sought his father's advice in private.
 Instead, he showed off and paid the price for his pride.

-In the NT we see the same type of things happening in the Corinthian church where young Christians in the faith are blessed with great spiritual gifts but use them to show off or compete with each other for pre-eminence in the church.
+In the New Testament we see the same type of things happening in the Corinthian church where young Christians in the faith are blessed with great spiritual gifts but use them to show off or compete with each other for pre-eminence in the church.

 We need to remember that whatever gifts you have in the church: